-We are organising a conference and consultation on the use of infrastructure systems analysis to inform planning and design of the Oxford-Milton Keynes-Cambridge Arc.
+We organised a conference and consultation on the use of infrastructure systems analysis to inform planning and design of the Oxford-Milton Keynes-Cambridge Arc.
 The Arc has been proposed as a knowledge-intensive economic cluster spanning the heart of England.
 New high value businesses will be supported by new transport infrastructure and housing development.

 It is now more than two years since the National Infrastructure Commission’s report on the Arc.
 Many initiatives are under way involving central and local government, businesses and the universities in the Arc.
 However, a clear vision for the Arc that integrates infrastructure (both grey and green), employment and housing has yet to emerge.